 - Young Minds offers advice about mental health for children and young people up to the age of 25.
 They also have a Parent Helpline on 0808 802 5544.

 - Childline offers a confidential telephone counselling service, so your child can speak to someone anonymously.
 They can call 0800 1111 any time, free of charge, or have an online chat with a counsellor, or check out the Childline message boards.

 Out-of-school settings and wraparound childcare providers can now offer provision to all children, without restriction on the reasons for which they may attend.
 You can find out more on the government’s website.

 The provider should follow the relevant protective measures guidance.

 This change came into effect as part of step 2 of the COVID-19 response spring 2021 roadmap.

-The government’s Holiday Activities and Food (HAF) programme has been expanded to reach all Local Authority areas over the Easter, Summer and Christmas holidays during 2021.
-Find out more about the HAF programme in Devon.
+The government’s holiday activities and food (HAF) programme has been expanded to reach all local authority areas over the Easter, Summer and Christmas holidays during 2021.

 30 hours funded childcare

-You could also access funded childcare for your two year old if if you receive certain benefits or they have an Education, Health and Care Plan.
+You could also access funded childcare for your two-year-old if you receive certain benefits or they have an Education, Health and Care Plan.